Owed Commissions? Illinois Sales Representative Act Can Be Powerful Collection Tool.

 This provision is mandatory because the ISRA states that a court “shall” award reasonable attorneys’ fees and costs to a prevailing party, and no finding of bad faith is required.
 Nicor Energy v.
 Dillon, No. 03 C 1169, 2004 U.S. Dist.
 LEXIS 86 (N.D.
 Ill.
 Jan.
 7, 2004); Maher & Assocs. v.
 Quality Cabinets, 267 Ill.
 App.
 3d 69 (Ill.
 App.
 Ct.
 2d Dist.
 1994); Staebell v.
 L’amour Hosiery, Inc., No. 98 C 50167, 2002 U.S. Dist.
 LEXIS 11030 (N.D.
 Ill.
 June 18, 2002) (salesperson did not need to show that the corporation’s conduct was willful or wanton in order to recover the salesperson’s attorney’s fees and costs).

-The trial lawyers at DeBlasio & Gower LLC have the experience you need to face the most difficult challenges in court, including the Circuit Court of Cook County, the DuPage County Circuit Court in Wheaton and the Will County Circuit Court in Joliet.
-Strategically located with offices in Chicago and Oak Brook, we are located near the major circuit courts and major highways and interstates.
+The trial lawyers at DeBlasio Law Group have the experience you need to face the most difficult challenges in court, including the Circuit Court of Cook County, the DuPage County Circuit Court in Wheaton and the Will County Circuit Court in Joliet.
+With offices in Oakbrook Terrace, Illinois, we are strategically located near the major circuit courts and major highways and interstates.
 Call us at (630) 560.1123. www.DGLLC.net.